chrplr/openlexicon/datasets-info/README-how-to-install-a-new-database.md

 }
 ```

 Note: the filesizes (bytes) and md5sum are obtained on the command line by running

      ls -l *.{rds,tsv}
      md5sum *.{rds,tsv}

+The `_create_json.py` script in `datasets-info/_json`can help generate a json file:

+For example:

+     python3 create_json.py databasefile1.csv databasefile2.rds

+See [_json/README_json.md]

 --------

-* Go to your fork of <http://github.com/chrplr/openlexicon/> and add the json files describing the database, as well as some documentation --- at a minimum a README.md file) describing the database -- and issue a pull request.
+* Go to your fork of <http://github.com/chrplr/openlexicon/> and add the json file describing the database in `datasets-info/_json`, as well as some documentation --- at a minimum a `README.md` file describing the database -- and issue a pull request.

 * Optionaly, if you want to make the database accessible in openlexicon:
-   * Modify the [openlexicon apps](http://github.com/chrplr/openlexicon/apps) that will use this database (issue a pull request).
+   * Modify the [openlexicon apps](http://github.com/chrplr/openlexicon/app.R) that will use this database (issue a pull request).
    * Connect to the server and run:

         cd ~chrplr/shiny-server